 COB1:To learn the basic principles of security evaluation process.

-COB2:To explore the right penetration technique for a given situation
+COB2:To choose and apply the right penetration technique for a given situation

-COB3:To expose appropriate strategies to assure confidentiality, integrity, and availability of information.
+COB3:To identify appropriate strategies to assure confidentiality, integrity, and availability of information.

-COB4:To gain knowledge on components and basic requirements for creating a security policy framework.
+COB4:To identify components and basic requirements for creating a security policy framework.